-You may need a gum graft to help repair gum loss and prevent further damage and pain.
+You may need gum surgery for receding gums, commonly referred to as gum grafting, to help repair gum loss and prevent further damage and pain.

 A gum graft is a quick and simple dental surgery performed to correct the effects of gum recession.

-It is a dental surgery in which a dentist removes healthy gum tissues from the roof of the mouth and uses it to build the gum where it has receded.
+It is a dental surgery in which a dentist removes healthy gum tissues from the roof of the mouth and uses them to build the gum where it has receded.
+This type of gingival recession surgery helps restore gum health and protect exposed tooth roots.

-If your gums are receding, your Melbourne CBD dentist may recommend a gum graft.
+If your gums are receding, your dentist may recommend a gum grafting procedure in Melbourne.
 Gum recession exposes the tooth roots, increasing the risk of decay, sensitivity, and abrasion.

 Platelet-rich fibrin (PRF) is routinely used during gum graft procedures to enhance healing and improve graft success.